mikepaszkiewicz/nanode/README.md

 ### Account

-Account methods take a single account string or array of accounts:
+Account methods take a single account string or in some cases, an array of accounts.

 * `Nano.account.get()`
 * `Nano.account.balance()`